DJSherwood/DJSherwood.github.io/_posts/2025-06-09-DIDA-Chapter-12.markdown

 # Data Integration

+For a given problem, there are several solutions.
+The most appropriate software tool is dependent on the circumstances.

 ## Combining Specialized Tools by Deriving Data

+Often systems require multiple tools to work together.
+In this sense, consider the "data flowing" through a series of software tools.

 ### Reasoning about dataflows

+Important to track the inputs and outputs of data as it flows through your software.
+Allowing an application to write to both the search index and the database could affect concurrency.
+Useful to funnel all user input through a single system that decides on an ordering for all writes.

 ### Derived data versus distributed transactions

+Distributed transactions are used to keep different data systems consistent.
+Distributed systems provide linearizability while derived data systems are updated asynchronously.

 ### The limits of total ordering

 ### Ordering events to capture causality